tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 ## Overview

 ### What are Interaction Terms
 In a standard regression analysis, you use an explanatory variable (X) to understand how it influences the dependent variable (Y).
 However, when you introduce an `interaction term` into the regression, you are adding an extra layer to this relationship.
-The main idea is that the relationship between X and Y is not solely determined by X; it also varies with another variable, which we'll call Z. An interaction term is included in the regression when you multiply together two different variables and include their product in the regression.
+The main idea is that the relationship between X and Y is not solely determined by X; it also varies with another variable, which we'll call Z.
+An interaction term is included in the regression when you multiply two different variables and include their product in the regression.
 The model is now called a `fully interacted model`.

 {{<katex>}}